 Can you get a title with a bill of sale in Mississippi?

-A Mississippi motor vehicle bill of sale is a document that proves the legal sale of a motor vehicle and the change of its ownership.
-The form provides information about the seller, the buyer, and the vehicle that is for sale.
-The bill of sale is often needed for vehicle registration.
+A Mississippi motor vehicle bill of sale is a document that proves the legal sale of a motor vehicle.
+The bill of sale is needed for vehicle registration.
 It does require notarization.

 A bill of sale is an agreement between the buyer and seller that transfers ownership of the vehicle and title to the new owner.

 If you do not have a bill of sale form, you may be able to get one from your local DMV office, or from the Mississippi Department of Revenue's Motor Vehicle Division.
 The official Mississippi bill of sale document is Form 78013188.

 To learn more, read our complete article on transferring a car title in Mississippi.

 Do I need a bill of sale to transfer a title in Idaho?

 If you're selling a car in Idaho, you'll need to provide a bill of sale or receipt to prove the sales price.
 This is important for transferring an Idaho car title.
 Without it, the Department of Motor Vehicles will not be able to process the buyer’s title application.

 Do commercial vehicles require a separate bill of sale?